Configure firewall settings for DPM

-Configure exceptions to match the default rules that would have been created by DPM Setup if the Windows Firewall was enabled when DPM was installed.
+Configure exceptions to match the default rules that would have been created by DPM Setup if Windows Firewall had been enabled when DPM was installed.

-To manually create the exception that matches the default Microsoft System Center 2012 R2 Data Protection Manager rule on the Program page, click Browse for the This program path box, navigate to <system drive letter>:\Program Files\Microsoft DPM\DPM\bin > Msdpm.exe > Open> Next..
+To manually create the exception that matches the default Microsoft System Center 2012 R2 Data Protection Manager rule on the Program page, click Browse for the This program path box, and then browse to <system drive letter>:\Program Files\Microsoft DPM\DPM\bin > Msdpm.exe > Open> Next

-On the Action page leave the default setting of Allow the connection, or modify the settings according to your organization’s guidelines > Next.
+On the Action page leave the default setting of Allow the connection, or change the settings according to your organization’s guidelines > Next.

-On the Profile page, leave the default settings of Domain, Private, and Public, or modify the settings according to your organization’s guidelines > Next.
+On the Profile page, leave the default settings of Domain, Private, and Public, or change the settings according to your organization’s guidelines > Next.

 On the Name page, type a name for the rule and optionally a description > Finish.

-Note that if you’re running System Center 2012 R2 with SP1 the default rules will be named with Microsoft System Center 2012 Service Pack 1 Data Protection Manager.
+Be aware that if you’re running System Center 2012 R2 with SP1 the default rules will be named by using Microsoft System Center 2012 Service Pack 1 Data Protection Manager.

-If you use a remote SQL Server for your DPM database, as part of the process you’ll need to configure the Windows Firewall on that remote SQL Server.
+If you use a remote instance of SQL Server for your DPM database, as part of the process, you’ll have to configure Windows Firewall on that remote instance of SQL Server.

-After SQL Server installation is complete the TCP/IP protocol should be enabled for the DPM instance of SQL Server with the following settings: default failure audit, and enable password policy checking.
+After the SQL Server installation is complete, the TCP/IP protocol should be enabled for the DPM instance of SQL Server together with the following settings:

-Configure an incoming exception for sqservr.exe for the DPM instance of SQL Server, to allow TCP on port 80.
-The report server listens for HTTP requests on port 80 for HTTP requests.
+Configure an incoming exception for sqlservr.exe for the DPM instance of SQL Server to allow TCP on port 80.
+The report server listens for HTTP requests on port 80.

-A named instance of SQL Server uses Dynamic ports by default.
-This setting can be modified.
+By default, a named instance of SQL Server uses Dynamic ports.
+This setting can be changed.

-You’ll need to enable RPC on the remote SQL Server.
+You’ll have to enable remote procedure call (RPC) on the remote instance of SQL Server.